DlieBG/zettabgp/README.md

 ```

 ##### Playback Interval
-For debugging the timebased group update queue, it is very useful to playback all update messages that occur within an interval of for example 5 minutes.\
+For debugging the timebase group update queue, it is very useful to playback all update messages that occur within an interval of for example 5 minutes.\
 When you specify option `-o` you can set a playback interval in minutes that defaults to 5 minutes.\
 Between the intervals you have to press enter to continue with the replay of the next interval.\
 Of course you can combine this option with the playback speed option.\